 eduroam will provide you with wireless Internet access.
-When you are in Cambridge you can choose to connect via either eduroam or Lapwing.
+When you are in Cambridge you can choose to connect wirelessly via either eduroam, Lapwing or, if one exists, a wireless service provided by your College or Institution.
 A list of institutions with Computing Service provided wireless access points is available.
-Note that not all have eduroam access available at present.

-If you connecting to eduroam in Cambridge, the University Computing Service offers eduroam at Tier 2, supporting WPA2-AES with public IP addresses and no IPv6 support.
+If you connecting to eduroam in Cambridge, the University Computing Service offers eduroam at Tier 2, supporting WPA2-AES and with no IPv6 support.
 Details of port restrictions are given on a separate page

 When you are away from Cambridge, and at a site that also participates in eduroam, you will be able to connect to their eduroam service using your Cambridge eduroam credentials.
 This means you will be able to access most of the services you use when you are connected to the CUDN.
 For some local services you will need to use your Raven password as your computer will not be using a Cambridge address.
 If you also have a VPDN account you can use that to let your computer appear as if it were on the CUDN.